-The above table shows substantial overall decreases in preventive maintenance between 2003 and 2004, followed by significant increases proposed for 2005 and 2006 followed by a levelling of expenditure over the remainder of the regulatory term.
+The above table shows a levelling of expenditures over the regulatory term.
 These proposed expenditures are intended to establish a consistent program for preventive maintenance over the regulatory period which places appropriate importance on maintaining preventive programs to preserve and maximise the operational lives of network assets.
-The proposed increases in 2005 and 2006 reflect the implementation of the new preventive maintenance programs.
+The increases in 2005 and 2006 reflect the implementation of the new preventive maintenance programs.